Safety Risks in Private Aviation: What They Are and How To Avoid Them

 No matter how many checks are carried out, pilots and crews are subject to human error just as everyone is.
 The most important thing to avoid costly or hazardous distractions is simply astute management, which can involve anything from recognizing stress or fatigue to actively combating complacency in the more run-of-the-mill aircraft checks.
 No corners should be cut when it comes to the safety of crews and their passengers.

 Dealing with risks and unexpected scenarios

 The most important aspect of continuing to improve business aviation is excellence in training.
-Everything we understand about aviation is learned and it is imperative that new members of a team not only understand what they have to do but why they are doing it, which will be imperative in the case of a fault or emergency.
-This involves the process of learning but equally, it means re-learning and making a continued effort to ensure all new technology is integrated into training regimes.
+Everything we understand about aviation is learned and it is imperative that new members of a team not only understand what they have to do but see why they are doing it.
+This is going to be imperative in the case of a fault or emergency.
+In practice it means learning, re-learning, and making a continued effort to ensure all new technology is integrated into training regimes.

 Often outside of the aircraft crew’s control, complexities within the airspace can have a hazardous effect on flyers.
 From increased air traffic to testing weather conditions, airspace issues are sometimes unavoidable but with proper training and preparation their impact can be minimal.

 When it comes to finding the safest way to fly, Paramount Business Jets objectively takes action to prevent and minimize any issues that may be incurred whilst flying.
 As a member of the Aviation Research Group – United States (ARGUS) we’re committed to rigorous auditing which leaves no stone unturned.
 This is complemented by the TripCHEQ system which provides the most detailed safety analysis program available today, giving our team all the information they need to make the best decisions possible when it comes to every detail of the planned flight.